dennisschneider-ml/project_template/README.md

 Thus, a system is assumed in which each component has its own implementation and configuration and an execution of the system is bundled within experiments. \
 An experiment is comprised of a selection of components it uses and an optional overwriting of selected parameters.
 In effect, an entire research system can be instantiated from configuration files, since components within a common type act similarly. \
-The idea behind this template is, to create such components and component-types using the `make_component.sh`-script and automatically creating corresponding configuration files.
+The idea behind this template is, to create such components and component-types using the `add_component`-script and automatically creating corresponding configuration files.

 Furthermore, a research project is in need of a reproducible dataset-creation system.
 Thus, this template provides the command `make <dataset_name>` which automatically downloads and preprocesses all datasets given the implemented scripts.